cjvanlissa/tidySEM/README.md

 You can cite the R-package with the following citation:

-> Van Lissa, C. J., (2019). *tidySEM: A tidy workflow for running,
+> Van Lissa, C. J., (2019). *tidySEM: Tidy structural equation
-> reporting, and plotting structural equation models in lavaan or
-> Mplus.* R package version 0.1.6.
+> modeling.* R package version 0.2.1.
 > <https://github.com/cjvanlissa/tidySEM/>

 ## Contributing and Contact Information